whoamins/SPN-Honeypot/README.md

 PS > ./sheduler.ps1
 ```

-# change the script start time
+# Change the script start time

 If you want to run the script every 2 minutes for instance.
 You should change this on the third line in *sheduler.ps1* and on the second line in *script.ps1*.